 Aftermarket hood steel, aluminum, or fiberglass may be used if available for body used.

-Inner splash aprons in the front fenders may be removed.
+Inner splash aprons in the front fenders must be removed.
 Headlamps and tail lamps must be replaced with sheet metal filler.

 Cars must not be excessively rusty and must be presentable in appearance.
 Body and appearance will be strictly enforced and scrutinized by track officials at all times.
-The tech committee will reject cars that are considered unsafe or improperly prepared.
+The Tech Official will reject cars that are considered unsafe or improperly prepared.

 Bumpers must match body width.
 Approved racing plastic bumper covers allowed.
 No external reinforcing is permitted.
 Bumpers must be mounted in stock position with no sharp edges exposed.
 No cut-offs.
 Bumper shocks may be welded.
 Chrome steel type bumpers must be welded and chained, to prevent bumpers from falling off onto the race surface and creating a hazardous condition during a race meet.